Isur/isur/README.md

 ![Image](./xd.png)

-I'm passionate software developer with six years of hands-on experience.
+I'm passionate software developer with seven years of hands-on experience.

-💻 **Current Role:** I'm currently a Fullstack Developer at Ivy.ai.
+💻 **Current Role:** I'm currently a Fullstack Developer at Gravyty.
 Mostly working with TypeScript.

 🎓 **Education:** I hold a master's degree from the Silesian University of Technology.